gregcdjm/gregcdjm-README.md/README.md

 -   During my first year at Holberton, I worked mainly in C language, Python and bash scripting.
 Thus I’m comfortable with algorithm with C.

 -   I recreated the printf function and Linux Shell with 2 different groups.
-Thanks to the school learning approach we learned to work collaboratively, in person and remotely.
+Thanks to the school learning approach we learned to work collaboratively, in person and remotely

-## My Porfolio Project

--   For my portfolio project, I worked with a peer on a mobile application.
-It’s an X.. application, built with swift and X..
-We learned how to be organised to deliver a working MVC in a manner of a few weeks…

 ## If you want to reach out to me, you can message me on: